-15. Recent accounting pronouncements
+15. Recently adopted accounting pronouncements

-In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases, that requires lessees to put most leases on their balance sheets and recognize expenses on their income statements in a manner similar to today's capital lease accounting.
+In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (ASC 842), that requires lessees to put most leases on their balance sheets and recognize expenses on their income statements in a manner similar to today's capital lease accounting.
 For lessors, the guidance modifies the classification criteria for accounting for sales-type and direct financing leases.
-The new guidance is effective for fiscal years beginning after December 15, 2021.
-The Organization is evaluating the potential effects ASU 2016-02 will have on its financial statements.
+The Organization adopted ASC 842 effective January 1, 2022.
+See Note K for a summary of the Organization's operating lease asset and liability.